ESA title

 Environmental Monitoring and Compliance through Earth Observation

-Earth observation also plays a role in monitoring agricultural practices and ensuring policy compliance.
-This data enables closer monitoring of supply chains for essential and misused food production, as well as help predict future food supplies.
-It gathers essential data for studying environmental shifts and supporting farmers in adapting to extreme climate events.
+Earth observation plays a key role in ensuring agricultural practices comply to policy, enabling closer monitoring of the supply chains essential to food production and helping predict future food supplies.
+This essential data can support farmers adapt to extreme climate events and enhance resilience across the industry.

 Farming in Microgravity

-Agricultural advancement is also supported on the ISS and other microgravity environments.
-Space conditions provide a novel laboratory for studying plant biology and cultivation techniques.
-Research performed in microgravity on space stations can improve agricultural practices on Earth, potentially resulting in stronger crops and new cultivation techniques.
+Technological advancement in agriculture is also supported on the International Space Station (ISS) and other microgravity environments which provide a novel laboratory to study plant biology and cultivation techniques.
+This microgravity research can improve practices on Earth with the potential for stronger crops and new cultivation techniques.

 RELATED MARKET TRENDS